 We continue our scattered reading of Jeremiah.
-I’ll be sequential this time.
+I’ve arranged my comments sequentially.

 4 shall die of deadly diseases.
 They shall not be lamented, nor shall they be buried; they shall become like dung on the surface of the ground.
 They shall perish by the sword and by famine, and their dead bodies shall become food for the birds of the air and for the wild animals of the earth.

 And what circumstances will cause this?
-Well, first the Egyptians, and then, primarily, the Babylonians, who will lock the city down, carry out several expulsions in response to rebellions, and eventually just raze the whole thing in 586 and haul off most of the Israelites left.
+Well, first the Egyptians, but then primarily the Babylonians, who will lock the city down, carry out several expulsions in response to rebellions, and eventually just raze the whole thing in 586 and haul off most of the Israelites left.

 Jeremiah continues by focusing on the usual post-death traditions and rituals that wouldn’t be carried out.

 5 For thus says the LORD: Do not enter the house of mourning, or go to lament, or bemoan them; for I have taken away my peace from this people, says the LORD, my steadfast love and mercy.
 6 Both great and small shall die in this land; they shall not be buried, and no one shall lament for them; there shall be no gashing, no shaving of the head for them.
 7 No one shall break bread for the mourner, to offer comfort for the dead; nor shall anyone give them the cup of consolation to drink for their fathers or their mothers.
 8 You shall not go into the house of feasting to sit with them, to eat and drink.
 9 For thus says the LORD of hosts, the God of Israel: I am going to banish from this place, in your days and before your eyes, the voice of mirth and the voice of gladness, the voice of the bridegroom and the voice of the bride.